fslef/dotfiles/README.md

 ## Key Features

-- A personalized environment tailored to personal or work use, optimized for development and Docker workflows.
+- **Customized Environment**: Tailored for both personal and professional use, optimized for development and Docker workflows.
-- Seamless package management with automated updates.
+- **Automated Package Management**: Enjoy hassle-free installations and updates.
-- Simplified application configuration.
+- **Streamlined Application Configuration**: Simplifies setup to deliver a consistent experience.
-- Consistent terminal aliases across multiple platforms and shells.
+- **Universal Terminal Aliases**: Ensures a uniform command experience across all platforms and shells.

 ## Supported configuration